knative-extensions/security-guard/pkg/test-gate/README.md

 2. The gate will add the following response header `x-testgate-bye: <RESPONSE>`

 This plug is not meant to be used in production.

+## Using Plugs

+Using this plug depends on the system where your service runs.
+When using Knative, use [qpoption](../qpoption) to attache a plug to Queue Proxy.